boboppie/ORFLine/README.md

 LncRNA gene annotation | comprehensive gene annotation of lncRNA genes (GTF and GFF3 format) | CHR | GENCODE tRNA sequences | Nucleotide sequences of tRNA genes predicted by UCSC using tRNAscan-SE (Fasta format) | CHR | UCSC Table Browser

+#### Defining transcript sets

+We combined GENCODE protein-coding transcripts and LncRNA transcripts to form reference transcriptome.
+Users can potentially assemble the transcriptome using RNA-seq data (e.g. [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/)), however, Studies have shown that computational approaches produce a large number of artefacts (false positives), which absorbed a substantial proportion of the reads from truly expressed transcripts and were assigned large expression estimates.

+#### Defining ORFs

+Given transcriptome sequences, we exhaustively searched for ORFs beginning with a start codon (“ATG”, “TTG”, “CTG”, “GTG”) and ending with a stop codon ("TAG", "TAA", "TGA") without an intervening stop codon in between in each of the three reading frames.

 ## Support

 ### email